Yeswanthkarnati/yesh.healthcare/README.md

 Microsoft-Future-Ready-Talent-Internship-Project This is Front End website

-Web Technologies used: HTML, CSS, JS.
+Web Technologies used: HTML, CSS,

 IDE: VS-Code